Tiny El Salvador is one of Central America’s hidden gems.

 Once considered dangerous for tourists, this up-and-coming destination is perfect for off-the-beaten-path experiences, from surfing and hiking volcanoes to exploring Mayan sites and colonial architecture.

 You can’t leave El Salvador without eating a pupusa, and you’d have to try pretty hard to avoid them.
-Pupusas are served everywhere, and you’ll find a pupusa stand in every town.
+Pupusas are served everywhere from fine dining establishments to street carts, and you’ll find a pupusa stand in every town.
 Corn dough (like the kind used for tortillas) is wrapped around a filling of beans, cheese, meat, or all three together.
-The ball is flattened into a thick pancake and grilled; the result is like a quesadilla on steroids—ooey, gooey, and delicious, with the right amount of burnt cheese on the outside.
+The ball is flattened into a thick pancake and grilled; the result is like a quesadilla on steroids—ooey, gooey, and delicious with the right amount of burnt cheese on the outside.
 This is the ultimate comfort food.
 It’s usually topped with hot sauce and you can eat it with your hands as you walk around.

 INSIDER TIPWhen you visit a coffee plantation or purchase coffee to bring home, make sure it’s Certified Fair Trade.